A Journey of Gratitude:

-Join Dan Wenker and Beth Jones for a deeply meaningful backpacking trip created especially for those who have encountered a life-altering accident while engaging in an outdoor pursuit that you love.
+Join guides Dan Wenker and Beth Jones for a deeply meaningful backpacking trip created especially for those who have encountered a life-altering season in their journey

-Dan and Beth encountered such a moment, both surviving severe falls requiring rescue from a remote area.
+Dan and Beth encountered such a season, both surviving severe falls requiring rescue from a remote area.

-These moments leave scars of body, mind and spirit and we want to offer this trip as a time to travel with others who have shared this type of journey.
-Together we’ll walk gentle miles in a spirit of gratitude, honoring the bodies that carried us through trauma and the resilience that brought us here.
+These moments leave scars of body, mind and spirit and we want to offer this trip as a time to travel with others who have shared a journey of loss and re-connection.
+Together we’ll walk gentle miles in a spirit of gratitude, honoring the bodies that carried us through difficult times and the resilience that brought us here.

 Around the fire and along the trail, we’ll share stories of survival, challenge, healing, and renewed purpose.
-Even if you haven't had a life-threatening accident in the wilderness, join us so you can listen to the stories and learn from others who have a passion about making the outdoors a positive experience.
-This is a journey of connection, courage, and reclaiming joy in the wild, guided by two people who truly understand what it means to begin again.
+Even if you haven't had a life-threatening accident in the wilderness, you are encouraged to come join others as we join together in a journey of connection and courage, reclaiming joy in the wild, guided by two people who truly understand what it means to begin again.

 Dan